 Study global problems on small scale

-You you feel engaged with a particular group of people or society or you have a socially relevant question in mind which you want to explore?
+Do you feel engaged with a particular group of people or society or do you have a socially relevant question in mind which you want to explore?
 This master's programme enables you to develop a research on a topic of personal preference.
 Possible topics vary from the fate of LGBT refugees to initiatives of global sustainable tourism, from water management in African gold mines to digitalisation of heritage in Holland, from kickboxing Muslimas to storytelling in the Caribbean.

 The programme offers outstanding Field Research and Training support in the Netherlands, Ghana and The Philippines.
 Hands-on training by experienced staff members from Leiden University speeds up your process of settling in your field site and understanding its research context.

 Through the experience of ethnographic research, you will learn how to enter and participate in another world, and to understand it without becoming trapped in the stereotypes of our own.
 To this end, experienced researchers co-opt students into their own research specialties and train them to work in field research sites that they select and organize together.

 Intensive coaching by individual supervisors, course teachers, and field research trainers prepares students for your personal field research project.
 This also speeds up the process of settling in a field site, understanding its research context, and acquiring the skills and art of reporting results to an audience in an academically responsible way.

 The Master’s program in CA/DS offers a unique set of choices: you can join staff members in their Global Ethnography research specialties; you can work with a company, a museum or an NGO in a Policy in Practice project; or you can set up a Visual Ethnography project (subject to previous training).
 The staff members who supervise these projects are experienced and enthusiastic ethnographers who are proud of the way their MSc transfers skills to students.